 The Butterfly House is a volunteer project to bring the local community together.
 Not only do visitors have a great time and receive an education but the Butterfly House helps needy individuals both overseas and locally.
 The Butterfly House was originated as a residential property in 2013 only to become one of the best tourist attractions on the island.
 There are hundreds of incredible butterflies flying all around.

 No trip is complete without visiting the Seaside Museum at Bongaree.
 Visitors will learn about the military history of the island during the Second World War as well as history of the original Indigenous and the experiences of early settlers.
 Melsa Train Park near the Bribie RSL club is a great place to spend the day with the family.
 Anyone with a passion for relics of the past or miniature trains will be in heaven.

 Everyone should have a things to do list including exploring the beaches.
 The choice between the patrolled Woorim ocean Beach looking out toward Moreton Island, and the quieter Red Beach is difficult to make, but the beaches spread to the north and west.
 Bribie beaches offer kilometres of gorgeous coastline.

-Another option is to Charter a BBQ boat for a sensational fishing adventure.
-This is a great way to spend time with friends and family while having some fun fishing on the island, you might even catch some fish.
+Another option is to Charter a BBQ boat for a personal fishing adventure or with friends.
+Get on the water to fish or explore while having some fun fishing on the island, you might even catch some fish.
 This is an easy way to explore the beauty of Pumicestone Passage by hiring their self-drive boat.